manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![Add page to Favorites](./images/em-dbhome-020-add-page-to-fav.png " ")

-    You have added the PDB, the CDB, and database isntance home pages to favorites.
+    You have added the PDB, the CDB, and database instance home pages to favorites.
 Similarly, you can remove pages from favorites.
 Currently, you are on the database instance page.

 1. Remove the database instance home page from favorites.
 Click the **Favorites** menu (star icon) and select **Remove Page from Favorites**.
 	You will notice that the menu displays the CDB, the PDB, and the database instance as favorites.